IP-CAM/Nova-Floating-Button-for-Opencart-v.3.x/README.md

 This is a free module for Opencart.
-It adds a simple floating point to your pages.
+It adds a simple floating button to your pages.
 It will be displayed in the lower right corner of all pages.

 ![image](https://user-images.githubusercontent.com/12291679/147863208-5f1cc2d0-3c53-4861-985b-b50bc229fa72.png)